 The time and stress it takes to design and decorate your own home leads many people to hire interior designers, who can take your vision and make it a reality through careful planning and consultation with you.

-Our showroom experts have met and worked with thousands of designers across Western Canada, and clients have found that a great designer paired with a product expert removes a lot of the stress and time involved in choosing the right look for your home.
+Our showroom experts have worked with thousands of designers across Canada, and clients have found that a great designer paired with a product expert removes a lot of the stress and time involved in choosing the right look for your home.

 However, finding a designer who’s right for you can be a challenge.
 Of course, a great designer should be able to work with whatever your preferences are, but every professional has strengths and weaknesses and will often specialize in a certain type of home.